 Men and women serving in America's armed forces will still get a chance to celebrate Independence Day the way many Atlantans do: By running in the AJC Peachtree Road Race.

 The race coordinates special opportunities for military men and women, including satellite races that provide the same shirts and race numbers as for the runners here, according to Atlanta Track Club Executive Director Rich Kenah.
 The club does the same thing for its Publix Georgia Marathon & Half-Marathon, he said.
+ATC satellite races include nearly 2,000 runners at six military bases, said Jay Holder, director of marketing and communications for the club.

 But the track club is not alone: Many race organizers across the country find ways to include military participation — what Phil Stewart, Road Race Management editor and publisher, calls a "win-win."